 However, even if water is sprayed with a spray bottle at a ski resort where the temperature is -1°C, it will not turn into snow by the time it hits the ground.
 So why does water sprayed by a snow machine turn into snow?

-Let's take a look at the features of each of the two types of snowmakers: "fan type" and "gun type."
+Now, let's look at the characteristics of the two types of snowmaking machines: "fan type" and "gun type."

 A "fan-type" snow machine that can produce large amounts of snow in low temperatures